 FOR THE POTATO LAYER:

 Now start working on the mashed potatoes.
 Did you think you would be using mashed potatoes in a Salsa Verde Mexican Casserole?
 We use the mashed potatoes along with a “secret ingredient” to give a cheesy flavor to this vegan dish – without having to use the fake oily vegan cheese!
 You can use real potatoes if you prefer.
 But we don’t always have time for that and because this recipe is categorized as Quick and Easy, we used the dehydrated potato flakes.

 Mix your mashed potatoes using the directions for four servings.
-For reference, four servings is 1 1/3 cup potato flakes.
-Follow the cooking directions on the package BUT do use vegetable broth instead of water and a unsweetened plant milk instead of dairy milk.
+For reference, four servings is 1 1/3 cup potato flakes each.
+Follow the cooking directions on the package BUT do use vegetable broth instead of water and unsweetened plant milk rather than dairy milk.
 I did not add in the salt because the recipe is plenty salty as is – but do adjust for your taste preference.
 You can choose to add the vegan butter or not.
 I have not found any vegan butter that is oil-free.
 If you feel you need it for taste, just be aware that you are adding in oil.
 I use Earth Balance Buttery Spread – but use what you typically use.